JoelLuna02/idolapi/CONTRIBUTING.md

 ### How can I contribute?

 _Too easy:_
-- **First thing important:** You can clone this repository to your local workspace.
+1) **First thing important:** You can clone this repository to your local workspace.
-- **Second:** Once the necessary commits have been made, you must fork the repository.
+2) Once the necessary commits have been made, you must fork the repository.
+3) Push your code and open a new pull request.
+Once reviewed, we will accept your changes
-- **Third and most important:** Remember to read the documentation for more details on how this API works.
+4) **Last and most important:** Remember to read the documentation for more details on how this API works.

 ### Do you have any suggestion?